ksnt/Dash_Translation_into_Japanese/README.md

 # Translation of Dash English tutorial into Japanese

 I am working on translation English Dash tutorial into Japanese one.
 Dash is a Python framework developed by Plotly.
-This repository will be aborted when marged into official documents.
-This repository is temporary.
+This repository would be aborted when marged into official documents.
+This repository would be temporary.

 📢 Please see the link below if you want to see discussion on this repository!